 This project is funded by the DFG within the SFB TRR 341 "Plant Ecological Genetics".

 Want to join the group?

 If you are interested in joining the group, contact me at email@example.com.
-Sometimes there are positions open, but if you have exciting project ideas that fit in the group we can discuss possibilities to apply for funding for your project.
+At the moment we have an opening for a Ph.D. and a postdoc positions.
+If you have exciting project ideas that fit in the group we can also discuss possibilities to apply for funding for your project.

 A. Fulgione, C. Neto, A. F. Elfarargi, E. Tergemina, S. Ansari, M. Göktay, H. Dinis, N. Döring, P. J. Flood, S. Rodriguez-Pacheco, N. Walden, M. A. Koch, F. Roux, J. Hermisson, and A. M. Hancock.
 Parallel reduction in flowering time from de novo mutations enable evolutionary rescue in colonizing lineages.
 Nature Communications, 13(1):1461, March 2022.
 ISSN 2041-1723. doi: 10.1038/s41467-022-28800-z.

 E. Tergemina, A. F. Elfarargi, P. Flis, A. Fulgione, M. Göktay, C. Neto, M. Scholle, P. J. Flood, S. Xerri, J. Zicola, N. Döring, H. Dinis, U. Krämer, D. E. Salt, and A. M. Hancock.
 A two- step adaptive walk rewires nutrient transport in a challenging edaphic environment.
 Science Advances, 8(20):eabm9385, May 2022.
 ISSN 2375-2548. doi: 10.1126/sciadv.abm9385.